schwemmecomics/schwemme-comics/content/comics/016/index.en.md

 In Schwemme, there you will find a much played with table kicker.
 Especially the older members are playing a lot.
 And for them it's always the slow balls, which are hardest to defend against.

-The guys in the lower part are Bars and Olaf, obviously. *cough cough*
+The guys in the lower part are Bars and Olaf, two veterinary medicine students, table kicker pros and cocktail enthusiasts.

 ----